North Korea national football team

-In their 1966 World Cup debut, North Korea reached the quarter-finals and beat Italy in the group stage becoming the first men's Asian team in history to make it past the group stage.
-During the 2006 World Cup Qualifiers, controversy arose when the team's supporters rioted, interfering with the opponents' safe egress from the stadium, because of North Korea's failure to qualify.
-In 2009, the team qualified for the 2010 FIFA World Cup, the second World Cup appearance in their history.
-North Korea has qualified for the AFC Asian Cup five times; in 1980, when they finished fourth, in 1992, 2011, in 2015, and in 2019.
-The current team is composed of both native North Koreans and Japanese-born Chongryon-affiliated Koreans.
+North Korea’s national team made its FIFA World Cup debut in 1966, reaching the quarter-finals and defeating Italy in the group stage, becoming the first men's Asian team in history to advance beyond the group stage.
+During the 2006 FIFA World Cup qualifiers, controversy arose when the team's supporters rioted over the teams failure to qualify, interfering with the opposing team’s exit from the stadium.
+In 2009, the team secured qualification for the 2010 FIFA World Cup, marking its second World Cup appearance in their history.
+North Korea has qualified for the AFC Asian Cup six times; finishing fourth in 1980, and appearing in 1992, 2011, in 2015, and in 2019.
+The current squad includes both native North Koreans and Zainichi Koreans.

 History

-North Korea's debut and the 1966 World Cup
+North Korea's debut and the 1966 FIFA World Cup

 The North Korea Football Association was founded in 1945.
 It became a member of the AFC during the confederation's first year of existence in 1954, and has been affiliated with FIFA since 1958.
-The first official match of the North Korean national football team was played on 22 March 1964 in Rangoon, against Burma, as part of the 1964 Olympic qualifiers.
+The first official match of the North Korean national football team was played on 22 March 1964, in Rangoon, against Burma, as part of the 1964 Olympic qualifiers.
 This first match in the history of the North Korean selection ended in a goalless draw.
 Thanks to their victory over the Burmese in the second leg, the Chollimas reached the next round against Thailand, a two-legged affair also hosted in Rangoon.
 They won easily (7–0 over the two matches), but were forced to forfeit the final phase of the tournament because the IOC decided to ban any athlete who participated in the GANEFO—which several footballers from the national team did.

-In 1965, the national team took part again in GANEFO, and in 1966 World Cup qualification for the first time.
+In 1965, the national team took part again in GANEFO, and in 1966 FIFA World Cup qualification for the first time.
 That year, FIFA decided to place all the selections entered from Africa, Asia and Oceania in a single qualifying group, with the aim of offering only one place.
 All registered African countries protested by withdrawing from the competition, leaving only North Korea and Australia.
-The Australians started as favourites, but the North Koreans, showing coordination and great discipline, won both matches (6–1 and 3–1) and qualified for the final phase.
+The Australians started as favourites, but the North Koreans won both matches (6–1 and 3–1) and qualified for the final phase.
 The qualification of North Korea posed a diplomatic problem for the organizing country, the United Kingdom; since the Korean War, they had not recognized the legitimacy of the Pyongyang government and would not fly its flag or play its national anthem.
-The problem was only partly solved before the start of the competition in July 1966; the North Korean flag was flown alongside those of the other participants, but the national anthem was not played before the matches of the Chollimas.
+The problem was only partly solved before the start of the competition in July 1966; the North Korean flag was flown alongside those of the other participants, but the national anthem was not played before the team's matches.